praveenraj2001/M2-EmbSys/Project/README.md

 ## 1.2 Identifying features
  * It should show how much %of drapes should be opened according to room light intensity
- * It should dim light intensity according to room light intensity
+ * It should dim/increase light intensity according to room light intensity
  * It should change the speed of fan accordingly to the temperature of the room
  * When we are not at home it should be able to sense if door is closed or broken and should turn on a buzzer